xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 * **No proxy**: there's no proxy.
 * **Use system proxy configuration**: Katalon Studio guesses which proxy server your system is behind by checking Java, browser and operating system settings, and environment variables.
 * **Manual proxy configuration**: you can manually set up your proxy
-  * Address: a HTTP Proxy host
+  * Address: an HTTP Proxy host
-  * Port: a HTTP Proxy port
+  * Port: an HTTP Proxy port
   * Excludes: A list of addresses separated by comma to exclude
   > The ability to exclude proxy is available in **version 7.2+**.
 Katalon Studio only supports proxy exceptions in web recorder and spying with **Chrome** and **Firefox**.